ahrefs/react-alicante-workshop/README.md

 The following is a high level view of your project and application.
-Many of these files will contain additional comments, explanations, examples, and help for learning and getting started with OCaml, Reason and Melange.
+Many of these files will contain additional comments, explanations, examples, and help for learning and getting started with OCaml, Reason, and Melange.

 ```
 react-alicante-workshop